Brunus75/memento/bookmarks.md

 * UI Inspiration: 22 Mobile Design Concepts with Interface Illustrations : https://icons8.com/articles/mobile-design-with-interface-illustrations
 * 24 examples of creative illustration use in mobile design : https://dribbble.com/stories/2020/07/10/illustration-in-mobile-design
 * A website for animation resources and inspiration from around the web. : https://theanimatedweb.com/
+* A cool website for finding design inspiration and examples : https://lookup.design/

 ### DESIGN